 I like Szymborska’s poetry, and I discovered I like Stone’s too.
-As place holds a preeminent place in memory, especially when it comes to book associations, I will always remember this Vermont weekend and this B&B for those two books by those two poets, one if by Poland and one if by Vermont.
+As place holds a preeminent place in memory, especially when it comes to book associations, I will always remember this Vermont weekend and this B&B for those two books by those two poets, one if by Poland and two if by Vermont.

 If you’re unfamiliar with Stone, here’s an example of her work:

 arching over the street that lay in green shadow